Upgrade

 Remove chatAsync()

 The chatAsync() method was completely removed from the AgentInterface.
-If you are using this method in your application you have to switch to the synchronous chat() method.
-You can eventually parallelize multiple LLM calls using background job processing systems, like Laravel Queue, or Symfony Messenger.
+If you are using this method in your application you have to switch to the new async pattern.

 Message Content Blocks